at-microcosm/allegedly/readme.md

 # Allegedly

-A public ledger copy machine for [PLC](https://github.com/did-method-plc/did-method-plc) mirrors running the canonical typescript directory code.
+Some [public ledger](https://github.com/did-method-plc/did-method-plc) tools and services

+Allegedly can

+- Tail PLC ops to stdout
+- Copy ops to postgres for a mirror running the [reference typescript implementation](https://github.com/did-method-plc/did-method-plc)